Diagrammatic quantum Monte Carlo toward the calculation of transport properties in disordered semiconductors: Methodology

 where $x_{\mu\mathbf{q}}$ and $y_{\mu\mathbf{q}}$ are independent real Gaussian variables obeying $\mathcal{M}\left\{x_{\mu\mathbf{q}}x_{\mu'\mathbf{q}'}\right\} =\mathcal{M}\left\{y_{\mu\mathbf{q}}y_{\mu'\mathbf{q}'}\right\} =\delta_{\mu\mu'}\delta_{\mathbf{q,q}'}$, and their index $\mathbf{q}$ is restricted to half of the first Brillouin zone. $f_{nm\mathbf{kq}\mu}$ is a deterministic complex number and has the property $(f_{nm\mathbf{kq}\mu})^*=f_{mn,\mathbf{k+q,-q},\mu}$.

 Apparently, \Eq{hsd-k} is in a form very different from that of the static disorder Hamiltonian commonly adopted in the literatures.
-However, in the next subsection, it will be proved that any kinds of Gaussian static disorder in real space can be transformed into \Eq{hsd-k} if only the covariance of the static disorder is translational symmetric.
+In \Sec{sec2.1.2}, we will give a detailed derivation of this expression and prove that any kinds of Gaussian static disorder in real space can be transformed into \Eq{hsd-k} if only the covariance of the static disorder is translational symmetric.
 Thereby, Eqs.\,(\ref{hsd-k})-(\ref{sd-dq}) can be regarded as the general expressions of the Gaussian static disorder in reciprocal space.
 Note that the random nature of the static disorder is condensed into $D_{\mu\mathbf{q}}$, whereas the magnitude and correlation of the static disorder is fully characterized by $f_{nm\mathbf{kq}\mu}$.
 Comparing Eqs.\,(\ref{hsd-k})-(\ref{hsd-cq}) with Eqs.\,(\ref{helph})-(\ref{avq}), it is obvious that the static disorder has a very similar form to the electron-phonon interaction in reciprocal space.
 Concretely, $f_{nm\mathbf{kq}\mu}$ and $D_{\mu\mathbf{q}}$ correspond to the electron-phonon interaction parameter $g_{nm\mathbf{kq}\nu}$ and the phonon coordinate $\hat{B}_{\nu\mathbf{q}}$, respectively.
 As such, one may consider $D_{\mu\mathbf{q}}$ as the ``coordinate'' of the static disorder, and regard $f_{nm\mathbf{kq}\mu}$ as the static disorder parameters.
 It is worth noting that different from $\hat{B}_{\nu\mathbf{q}}$, $D_{\mu\mathbf{q}}$ is a complex random variable instead of an operator.

 Many transport properties such as the carrier mobility, group velocity and mean free path are tightly relevant to the current operator $\hat{\mathbf{J}}$, which is a three-dimensional vector, $\hat{\mathbf{J}}\equiv(\hat{J}_a,\hat{J}_b,\hat{J}_c)$.
 The current operator is defined as the time derivative of the polarization operator $\mathbf{P}$, $\hat{\mathbf{J}}=i[\hat{H},\hat{\mathbf{P}}]$.
 For the Hamiltonian \Eq{htot} being considered here, it can be decomposed into three components, $ \hat{\mathbf{J}}=\hat{\mathbf{J}}_{el}+\hat{\mathbf{J}}_{el-ph}+\hat{\mathbf{J}}_{sd}$, where $\hat{\mathbf{J}}_{el}$, $\hat{\mathbf{J}}_{el-ph}$, and $\hat{\mathbf{J}}_{sd}$ originate from the electronic kinetic energy, the electron-phonon interactions, and the static disorder, respectively.
 In reciprocal space, $\hat{\mathbf{J}}_{el}$ is given by